Gene Smith (baseball)

-Eugene L. Smith (November 28, 1911 – October 3, 1995) was an American former Negro league infielder who played in the 1940s.
+Eugene L. "Gene" Smith (November 28, 1911 – October 3, 1995) was an American Negro league baseball infielder who played in the 1940s.

 A native of Key West, Florida, Smith made his Negro leagues debut in 1941 with the Jacksonville Red Caps.
 He went on to play for the Cleveland Buckeyes, and finished his career in 1946 with the Indianapolis Clowns.